Southern Spain tour

 Route length – about 200 km

-On the last day of our adventure we arrive at the Alicante airport and go home.
+It is the last day of our adventure.
+We go to the airport in Malaga and go back home.

 dates and PRICEs

-The price includes: airport transfers, motorcycle rental for the trip (with a top case and GPS navigation), a guide on a motorcycle, assistance provided by a service bus carrying the luggage, accommodation + breakfast, travel insurance, souvenir T-shirts
+The price includes: airport transfers for suggested flight, Yamaha motorcycle rental, a guide on a motorcycle, assistance provided by a service bus carrying the luggage, accommodation in good 3 or 4 star hotels with breakfasts, travel insurance, souvenir T-shirts, photo and video recordings.

-The price does not include: plane tickets, boarding (except for the breakfast), motorcycle fuel, your own expenses.
+The price does not include: plane tickets, meals (except for the breakfast), motorcycle fuel, your own expenses.

 ● The name of the country, España, is derived from the word “Ispania” which means “Land of the Rabbits.”